Schools promote healthy, active living to offset lack of physical education during pandemic

 Health consequences for children

-Pediatricians worry losing out on some of these activities could have devestating effects on the body.
+Pediatricians worry losing out on some of these activities could have devastating effects on the body.

 Dr. Kelly Cline, an orthopedic surgeon with Texas Orthopedics, said starting at age 10, the body evolves quickly.
 If kids don’t get up and move, their bones can “go to sleep,” which can stunt growth and increase the likelihood of injuries.